riiyu7/Elemental_Fantasy_I/README.md

 I've used only one Python packages and/or external imported package:

-- `random`: used to get a random choice from a list.
+- `random`: Used to get a random choice from a list.
-- `os`: used to clen-up the terminal.
+- `os`: Used to clean-up the terminal.
+- `colorama`: Used to produce colored terminal text

 ## Testing